imgix/imgix-python/README.rst

     https://demos.imgix.net/image.png?w=7400&s=ad671301ed4663c3ce6e84cb646acb96 7400w,
     https://demos.imgix.net/image.png?w=8192&s=a0fed46e2bbcc70ded13dc629aee5398 8192w

 In cases where enough information is provided about an image's dimensions, :code:`create_srcset()` will instead build a srcset that will allow for an image to be served at different resolutions.
 The parameters taken into consideration when determining if an image is fixed-width are :code:`w`, :code:`h`, and :code:`ar`.
-By invoking :code:`create_srcset()` with either a width **or** the height and aspect ratio (along with fit=crop, typically) provided, a different srcset will be generated for a fixed-size image instead.
+By invoking :code:`create_srcset()` with either a width **or** the height and aspect ratio (along with :code:`fit=crop`, typically) provided, a different srcset will be generated for a fixed-size image instead.

 .. code-block:: python